Trambled/OzarkClient/README.md

 </details>

-for offhand use crystal mode and gapple in hole if u want, health is based on preference but 18-20 is probably the best
+For offhand use crystal mode and gapple in hole if u want, health is based on preference but 16-17 is probably the best.

-default burrow delay is fine, but you can change it if it doesnt work for u that good, set strength to 4 in cc
+Default burrow delay is fine, but you can change it if it doesnt work for u that good.

-elytrafly set the speed to 1.8 - 2.0, go higher if the server anticheat allows it, if it lags back with normal speed, set glide speed higher, superior mode is the best mode btw, elytrafly isn't compatible with nofall, thats why ozark elytrafly auto toggles nofall, so make sure that no other clients have the nofall module toggled when you're using elytra fly. the timer module in elytrafly is good for taking off easier
+Elytrafly set the speed to 1.8 - 2.0, go higher if the server anticheat allows it, if it lags back with normal speed, set glide speed higher, superior mode is the best mode btw, elytrafly isn't compatible with nofall, thats why ozark elytrafly auto toggles nofall, so make sure that no other clients have the nofall module toggled when you're using elytra fly. the timer module in elytrafly is good for taking off easier.

-for surround, set toggle, rotate, and all the other stuff off, and set swing to NONE, and mode normal

-turn off smart mode in auto armor, and turn off tps sync on kill aura UNLESS in low tps.
+Turn off tps sync on kill aura UNLESS in low tps.

 ## capes
-u can give cape designs and i can add u to the pastebin of uuids for capes
+U can give cape designs and i can add u to the pastebin of uuids for capes.

 ## Ozark on top
-Blacklarp on bottom
+Blacklarp on bottom.